-Paznaun Valley of Tirol is a fantastic ski region in western Austria with four ski resorts – anchored by the legendary Ischgl – the largest of all, the valley also is home to three “smaller” mid-sized skier areas, Galtür, Kappl and See.
-The Paznaun Arena of skiing encompasses a total of 77 lifts and tons of skiing, although these ski areas are not interconnected – they are just 5 to 20 minutes apart with Ischgl in the center of the valley.
+Paznaun Valley of Tirol is a fantastic ski region in western Austria with four ski resorts – anchored by the legendary Ischgl – the largest of all.
+The valley also is home to three “smaller” big mountain ski areas: Galtür, Kappl and See.
+The Paznaun Arena of skiing encompasses a total of 78 lifts and tons of skiing, although these ski areas are not interconnected – they are just 5 to 20 minutes apart with Ischgl in the center of the valley.
 Paznaun is within the Silvretta ski region that spans from Switzerland’s Grabunden to Austria’s Voralberg and The Arlberg – the heart of The Alps for skiing.

-These beautiful Austrian Alps are as famed for their summer hiking and cows grazing in this high alpine, this is where farmers cultivate their legendary Paznaun cheese and delicious beef on the same slopes that are covered with snow and skiers come winter.
-As you ski along, you see the homespun farmers’ wood huts tucked in by the slopes, often roofs draped with loads of snow.
+These beautiful Austrian Alps are as famed for their summer hiking and cows grazing in this high alpine.
+Farmers cultivate their legendary Paznaun cheese and delicious beef on the same slopes that are covered with snow and skiers come winter.
+As you ski along, you see the homespun farmers’ wood huts tucked in by the slopes, often roofs are draped with loads of snow.

-See is the first ski area you arrive at entering the Paznaun’s Valley.
-A gem for family skiing, or for free riders looking for off-piste opportunities on a powder day.
+See is the first ski area as you enter the Paznaun’s Valley.
+See is a gem for family skiing, or for free-riders looking for off-piste opportunities on a powder day.
 From See you can see Kappl across this picturesque alpine valley.
-These Austrian Alps views are amazing at all of these ski resorts.
+The Austrian Alps views are amazing at all of these ski resorts.

-Kappl just beyond See is another fun family friendly ski area – nicknamed the Sunny Mountain for its warm sunshine exposure.
+Kappl just beyond See is another fun family-friendly ski area with big mountain terrain – nicknamed the Sunny Mountain for its warm sunshine and southern exposure.

 Ischgl with its connection to Samnaun Switzerland is 15 minutes past Kappl.
 Ischgl is one of the largest ski resorts in Austria, and by far the biggest of the Paznaun valley.
 Ischgl is a must ski – for its modern high capacity lifts, countless pistes and slopes dropping back and forth into Austria and Switzerland (no passport or border patrol required) and its vibrant après ski and nightlife in Ischgl’s historic but chic ski village at the base.

-If Ischgl ever feels too big, overwhelming or crowded venture off to any of the 3 other ski resorts in Paznaun valley, Galtür, See and Kappl.
-Each offer more modest, smaller but still big mountain skiing.
-Ideal for young families given their manageable size, their humble happy ski school programs and kindergarten (day care and lessons for the youngest), and their affordable family pricing.
-Ski tickets are $40-50 Euro, and often family ski package deals are available.
+If Ischgl ever feels too big, overwhelming or crowded, venture off to any of the 3 other ski resorts in Paznaun valley, Galtür, See and Kappl.
+Each offer more modest, smaller, but still big-mountain skiing.
+Ideal for young families given their manageable size, their humble happy ski school programs and kindergarten (day care and lessons for the youngest) offer affordable family pricing.
+Ski tickets are a a few Euros less than Ischgl, and often family ski package deals are available.
 These 3 areas also offer amazing freeriding opportunities off-piste without the “powder panic” found at other larger resorts.

 Galtür is the 4th and last resort in the Paznaun Valley, 20 minutes past Ischgl.
-Galtür offers a really fun day with amazing scenery, a few cozy moutanin lodges and a spectucular view of the Kopp See and damn below the ski slopes.
-From Galtur you can go on ski safari…
+Galtür offers a really fun day with amazing scenery, a few cozy mountain lodges and a spectacular view of the Kopp See and damn below the ski slopes.
+From Galtur you can go on an ski safari…

-The famous Arlberg ski region neighbors the Paznaun region, less than an hour’s drive from Ischgl is this largest ski network in Austria which comprises St Anton, Stuben, Lech, Zürs, St Christoph, Oberlech, Warth and Schröcken – a total of 8 connected ski resort villages.
+The famous Arlberg ski region neighbors the Paznaun region, less than an hour’s drive from Ischgl is this largest ski network in Austria of St Anton, Stuben, Lech, Zürs, St Christoph, Oberlech, Warth and Schröcken – a total of 8 connected ski resort villages.